MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [New-AzureService](./New-AzureService.md)
-Creates an azure_2 service.
+Creates an Azure service.

 ### [New-AzureSSHKey](./New-AzureSSHKey.md)
-Creates a SSH Key object to insert an existing certificate into a new Linux-based azure_2 virtual machines.
+Creates a SSH Key object to insert an existing certificate into a new Linux-based Azure virtual machines.

 ### [New-AzureStorageAccount](./New-AzureStorageAccount.md)
-Creates a new storage account in an azure_2 subscription.
+Creates a new storage account in an Azure subscription.

 ### [New-AzureStorageKey](./New-AzureStorageKey.md)
-Regenerates storage keys for an azure_2 storage account.
+Regenerates storage keys for an Azure storage account.

 ### [New-AzureVMConfig](./New-AzureVMConfig.md)
-Creates an azure_2 virtual machine configuration object.
+Creates an Azure virtual machine configuration object.

 ### [New-AzureVMImageDiskConfigSet](./New-AzureVMImageDiskConfigSet.md)